Advanced Diploma in Legislative Drafting

 Course Fee

-- Course fee: €4,500 (to be confirmed).
+- Course fee: €5,550

-- You should view the fee structure, payment terms, and other charges here.
+- You should view the fee structure, payment terms, and other charges here >

 Barrister–at–Law graduates who are subscribing members to King’s Inns receive a 10% discount on this course.
 You must receive your discount code before applying.
-View more information here.
+View more information here >

 Admission Requirements